Geodesic incompleteness of some popular regular black holes: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

-We are grateful to Daniel Terno and Cosimo Bambi for the useful comments and questions.
+We are grateful to Breno L. Giacchini, Daniel Terno, and Cosimo Bambi for the useful comments and questions.
 This work has been supported by the Basic Research Program of the Science, Technology, and Innovation Commission of Shenzhen Municipality (grant no. JCYJ20180302174206969).